Thibstars/JHAAPI/README.md

         );
 ````

-If your instance is running on a different URL, you could also pass that to you configuration: `new Configuration("http://homeassistant:8123/api/", """myLongLivedAccessToken");`
+If your instance is running on a different URL, you could also pass that to you configuration: `new Configuration("http://homeassistant:8123/api/", "myLongLivedAccessToken");`

 ---
 Apache 2.0 License